-Asthma Epilepsy MDD Abdominal Acromegaly Alzheimer ApoE4 Calcium Cinnamon Cushing Diarrhea Eyes Gambling Hospital NASH Plague PRN Prunes Raynaud Schizophrenia Shrimp Steak Striae Tea Thyroid UTI
+Asthma Epilepsy MDD Abdominal Acromegaly Alzheimer ApoE4 Calcium Cinnamon Cushing Diarrhea Eyes Gambling Guava Hospital Jaw NASH Plague PRN Prunes Raynaud Schizophrenia Shrimp Steak Striae Tea Thyroid UTI

 Fingers sometimes change color in the cold.
 They might become dark purple.
 In other cases they might be lighter than your palms, even white.
 I research why fingers change color.
 This symptom is called Raynaud's phenomenon.

 Have you recently been in the cold?
 Even if I just open the door to my apartment, I can get some color changes on my fingers.
 Usually the tips of my fingers around the joints will turn red or purple.
 The cold weather triggers this for me.

 Also:It seems even more likely if the weather is windy.
 Weather that is both windy and cold is the worst.

 What causes Raynaud's phenomenon?
 The causes are divided into primary and secondary causes.
 With primary causes, the only symptom is the discoloration of fingers.
 This is called Raynaud's Disease.